pressmind/web-core-skeleton-basic/quickstart/search.md

 ### Order by
-This examples has an attached order by clausel.
+This example has an attached order by clausel.
 The following values are allowed at this moment: price, code, name, RAND()

 ```php